CprogrammerIbrahim/Autocorrect/README.md

 # Autocorrect
 An implementation of Autocorrect function with Python 3 (using Levenshtein Metric / Word Frequency List).
-Only English is supported.
+Many languages are supported.

 This function calculates the distances between the given word and dictionary words.
 Then it returns a list of Autocorrect proposals consisting of nearest words with highest frequency of use in English language.